 Typically, it is mainly blue chip companies that offer DRPs, due to the additional resources required in managing them.
 But spend some time researching it and see what you find.

 AAA Corporation has a DRP, declaring a dividend of 50c per share.
-Eligible shareholders will receive this dividend at a specified date.
+Eligible shareholders will receive this dividend at a specified dividend payment date.

 An investor who owns 1000 shares will receive a cash dividend of $500.
-If the shares are trading at $10, an investor who participates fully in the DRP will receive 50 new shares.
+If the shares are trading at $10, an investor who participates fully in the dividend reinvestment plan will receive 50 new shares.

 Let’s say the Directors of AAA Corporation have declared that shares purchased under the DRP will receive a discount of 2% to the average closing share price of the last five days.
 If the average closing price is $10, the company will issue shares at the discounted price of $9.80.